geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

 JSON-LD
 """"""""
 A JSON-LD template can be defined as a GeoJSON template since it is a JSON based output as well.
-However it needs to have a :code:`@context` attribute, object or array at the beginning of it in orther to conform to the standard.
+However it needs to have a :code:`@context` attribute, object or array at the beginning of it in order to conform to the standard.
 Moreover each JSON Object must have an :code:`@type` defining a type through a vocabulary term.
-To accomplish this requirements it is possible to specify a bounch of :code:`$options` on the template:
+To accomplish these requirements it is possible to specify several :code:`$options` on the template:

 * :code:`@context` providing a full JSON-LD :code:`@context`.
 * :code:`@type` providing a type term for the root JSON object in the final output (by default the value is :code:`FeatureCollection`).
 * :code:`collection_name` providing an alternative name for the features array in the final output (by default :code:`features` is used).
-The option is usefull in case the user wants to use a features attribute name equals to a specific term defined in a vocabulary.
+The option is useful in case the user wants to use a features attribute name equals to a specific term defined in a vocabulary.

 .. code-block:: json

   {
    "$options":{
       "encode_as_string": true,
-      "collection_name":"features",
+      "collection_name":"stations",
       "@type":"schema:Thing",
       "@context":[
          "https://opengeospatial.github.io/ELFIE/contexts/elfie-2/elf-index.jsonld",